 Nobody likes to see spots in a permitted lot sitting empty as they circle looking for an available space.
 At least a “Garage full: monthly permit holders only” sign tells us someone is either using those spaces or paying for them.

 By using a shared parking approach, parking authorities can eliminate the empty spots when demand for spaces exists.

 Shared parking is the use of parking spaces by multiple groups who want those spaces during different days and times.
 It is most common in downtowns and areas of mix-use development; however, it can be successful in other areas where density is high.
 What is typical however is that the area has a demand for parking throughout the day and during most days of the week.
-A common example is a downtown office space with underground parking that is used by employees during the day, movie and restaurant patrons in the evening, and downtown shoppers on the weekend.
+A typical example is a downtown office space with underground parking that is used by employees during the day, movie and restaurant patrons in the evening, and downtown shoppers on the weekend.

-It can be complicated, but doesn’t have to be
+It can be complicated but doesn’t have to be

 There are many shared parking scenarios with multiple combinations of public and private groups.
 The Urban Sustainability Directors’ Network convening findings in the spring defined some common models for shared parking that can involve both the private and public sector: